dchenk/simple-author-box-1/readme.txt

 == Changelog ==

-= 2.1.0=
+= 2.1.0 =
-* Speed improvment ( We removed FA and added icons as SVG's and removed our css file and added inline )
+* Speed improvement ( We removed FA and added icons as SVG's and removed our css file and added inline )
 * Added new Social Icon : Mastodont
 * Added RTL Support
 * Added option to add external url for user avatar